Truth-Matching

 The tool returns the MC particle that is best matched to the reconstructed particle.

-will provide several relation tables for truth-matching.
-See this TWiki.
+The MC dst will provide several relation tables for truth-matching.

 Basic stable charged particles